When several people inherit a stake in a business partnership

 Especially in the early days after a partner’s death, the newly added partners can create seismic changes to the business—either by selling shares, seeking a larger stake, or even advocating for a sale to a third party or a dissolution.
 This can be a volatile time for any business, especially since everyone involved is in deep grief.

 Being handed part of a business your loved one built is a daunting responsibility, especially if it means working through decisions with multiple heirs as well as other business partners.
-But there are multiple ways to expand on their legacy if you choose to keep your stake in the business.
+But there are many ways to expand on their legacy if you choose to keep your stake in the business.

 First, you can keep an ownership stake without having responsibilities or decision-making power in the organization—a good option if you want to stay on without taking more on your shoulders.

 If you would rather step aside, you often can sell your share to other partners or owners.
-A buyout can be structured in multiple ways, depending on your company’s bylaws and the type of business.
+A buyout can be structured in many ways, depending on your company’s bylaws and the type of business.
 One of the most common ways to transfer shares is through a cross-option agreement with the surviving business partner or partners.

 In a cross-option agreement, which is often a part of the business succession plan, the shareholders of the business have an option to buy the shares from your loved one’s estate, and the estate has an option to sell the shares.